Hypoxic Ischemic Encephalopathy

 - Complications from general anesthesia

-- Diseases that cause paralysis of the respiratory organs or muscles, such as myasthenia gravis and Guillain-Barre syndrome
+- Diseases or drugs that cause paralysis of the respiratory organs or muscles, such as myasthenia gravis and Guillain-Barre syndrome

 - Difficulty paying attention